lowrycito/handbook/pages/study-manual-general-handbook-38-church-policies-and-guidelines.md

 be simple and dignified.
 Music should be sacred, reverent, and joyful.

 Marriages may be performed in the chapel, the cultural hall, or another suitable room.
-Marriages should follow the guidelines for proper use of the meetinghouse (see 35.5.8 and 35.5.15).
+Receptions may not be held in the chapel unless it is a multipurpose area.
+Marriages should follow the guidelines for proper use of the meetinghouse (see 35.5.3).

 The Church does not allow its meetinghouses or properties to be used for any purpose related to same-sex, polygamous, unlawful, or other marriages not in